 - 1. Parents can make an in-year application for a place for the September following their child's 5th birthday.
 The child would normally start school in Year 1 (their correct chronological age group) as other children in the child's age group already attending school will be moving from Reception to Year 1 at this point.
 It is important to remember that some schools are likely to be full in Year 1 and unable to offer a place; - 2.
-If parents do not want their child to miss their Reception year, they may request that children are admitted out of their normal age group i.e. into Reception instead of Year 1.
+If parents do not want their child to miss their Reception year, they may request that children are admitted out of their normal age group i.e., into Reception instead of Year 1.
 Please note, this is a 'request' and parents do not have the right to insist that their child is admitted to a particular age group.
 The school's admission authority is responsible for making the decision about which year group a child should be admitted to.

-Parents/carers of summer born children who could start school in September 2023, but wish to delay their child's school start and apply for a Reception place to start in September 2024, should still make their application for a Reception place for their child's normal year of entry before the primary application deadline of 5 p.m. on 15 January 2023.
+Parents/carers of summer born children wish to delay their child's school start by a full year but would like them to start in Reception, should still make their application for a Reception place for their child's normal year of entry before the primary application deadline of 15 January in the offer year (the academic year in which the child turns 4).
 If a delay is agreed, this application can be withdrawn.

-Parents/carers should also, if possible, make their request for admission out of the normal age group to their preferred schools by the same date - 15 January 2023 (5 p.m.).
+Parent/carers should also, if possible, make their request for admission out of the normal age group to the admission authority (WNC) by the same date - 15 January.
 This is to enable sufficient time for requests to be processed prior to National Offer Day (16 April or the next working day).
 Requests will however still be considered after this date.

 Parents/carers requests to apply for a Reception place at Rothersthorpe CE Primary School for the September following their child's 5th birthday, should be made in writing (email should be sufficient) to the school in the first instance.
-In their request, parents/carers should provide some information about their child to explain why they think that their child should be educated out of their normal age group.
+In their request, parents/carers should provide some information about their child to explain why they think that their child should be educated out of their normal age group and start school in Reception rather than year 1.
 It is important for parents/carers to provide any additional evidence to support their request as this information will help the admission authority to make their decision e.g. parents/carers may be able to provide a report from the child's Early Years setting or evidence from a health or social care professional.

-The request will then be considered by our admission authority who have to decide if they will allow the request.
-The decision must be made on the basis of the circumstances of each case and in the best interests of the child concerned.
-The School Admissions Code (2021) requires admission authorities to consider a number of factors:
+The request will then be considered by our admission authority who have to on the appropriate year group for the child.
+The decision will be made on the basis of the circumstances of each case and in the best interests of the child concerned.
+This will include taking account of:

-- the parent's/carer's views: - information about the child's academic, social and emotional development; - where relevant, the child's medical history and the views of a medical professional; - whether the child may naturally have fallen into a lower age group if it were not for being born prematurely; - the Headteacher/Head of School's views.
+- the parent's/carer's views - information about the child's academic, social and emotional development - where relevant, the child's medical history and the views of a medical professional - whether the child may naturally have fallen into a lower age group if it were not for being born prematurely - the Headteacher/Head of School's views.